hrishim/llvl_prog1_book/src/memory_inst.md

 ### Addressing Modes

 In ex_1a.s we introduced the immediate offset addressing mode.
-The Arm architecture has other addressing modes to specify addresses in load and store instructions.
+The ARM architecture has other addressing modes to specify addresses in load and store instructions.
 In the rest of this section we will take  look at these modes.

 Exercises ex_1b.s to ex_1d.s are similar to ex_1a.s.
 The objective is to accomplish the same result by using different addressing modes.
 Though the solutions for these exercises are provided we **strongly** encourage you to read the rest of this section and try to write the programs yourself.
 Consult the solution if you are unable to solve the exercise in reasonable time (say in one day).